This is a guest post by Mike Mashon, head of the Moving Images Section.

 We’ve been gratified by the international reaction to our having discovered a never-before-seen home movie of the 1969 Altamont concert, one of the darker hallmarks of the 1960s.

-That story, picked up by several national media outlets, has triggered an international mystery: Who was the heroic cameraman?
+That story, picked up by several national media outlets, has triggered an international mystery: Who was the heroic filmmaker?
 Who shot this remarkable 26 minutes of footage, from right at the stage, dropped it off for processing but never picked it up?
 Is it possible, more than half a century later, to identify that person?

 Possibly.
 We’d love your crowdsourcing help.
 Ready?